kyma-project/istio/docs/user/00-00-istio-sidecar-proxies.md

 ## Restart of Workloads with Enabled Istio Sidecar Injection

+The Pods that have Istio sidecar proxy injection enabled are automatically restarted when:
+- A new version of the Istio module introduces an update of the Istio version.
+- The configuration of Istio sidecar proxies changes.
+- You update certain fields in Istio CR.
+To see which upates initiate the restart, see [Istio Custom Resource](./04-00-istio-custom-resource.md).

-When the Istio version is updated or the configuration of Istio sidecar proxies changes, the Pods that have Istio sidecar proxy injection enabled are automatically restarted.
-This is possible for all resources that allow for a rolling restart.
+Restarting the Istio sidecar proxies is possible for all resources that allow for a rolling restart.
 If Istio is uninstalled, the workloads are restarted again to remove the Istio sidecar proxies.
-However, if a resource is a Job, a ReplicaSet that is not managed by any Deployment, or a Pod that is not managed by any other resource, the restart cannot be performed automatically.
+However, the restart cannot be  a resource is a Job, a ReplicaSet that is not managed by any Deployment, or a Pod that is not managed by any other resource, the restart cannot be performed automatically.
 In such cases, a warning is logged, and you must manually restart the resources.
+See [Incompatible Istio Sidecar Version After the Istio Module's Update](./troubleshooting/03-40-incompatible-istio-sidecar-version.md)

 The Istio module does not restart an Istio sidecar proxy if it has a custom image set.
 See [Resource Annotations](https://istio.io/latest/docs/reference/config/annotations/#SidecarProxyImage).